Hyperflame1296/mcwss-api/readme.md

 # Methods

 ### BlockTypes.getAll
-Get all available block types for all clients connected to the WSS.
+Get all available block types for all clients connected to the WebSocket server.
 ```javascript
 await api.BlockTypes.getAll()
 ```

 ### BlockTypes.getAllForOne
-Get all available block types for one client connected to the WSS.
+Get all available block types for one client connected to the WebSocket server.
 ```javascript
 await api.BlockTypes.getAllForOne()
 ```

 ### ItemTypes.getAll
-Get all available item types for all clients connected to the WSS.
+Get all available item types for all clients connected to the WebSocket server.
 ```javascript
 await api.ItemTypes.getAll()
 ```

 ### ItemTypes.getAllForOne
-Get all available block types for one client connected to the WSS.
+Get all available block types for one client connected to the WebSocket server.
 ```javascript
 await api.ItemTypes.getAllForOne()
 ```

 ### EntityTypes.getAll
-Get all available entity types for all clients connected to the WSS.
+Get all available entity types for all clients connected to the WebSocket server.
 ```javascript
 await api.EntityTypes.getAll()
 ```

 ### EntityTypes.getAllForOne
-Get all available block types for one client connected to the WSS.
+Get all available block types for one client connected to the WebSocket server.
 ```javascript
 await api.EntityTypes.getAllForOne()
 ```